Will I Still Have a Job? Living with Job Insecurity

 If you are one of the millions of Americans who live in fear that you may lose your job, you are not alone.

-It can feel devastating to lose your job and workers who are still employed may feel grateful for having a job.
-One overlooked issue affecting the lives of many employed workers, however, is that although they currently have a job, they live in constant fear of losing their jobs.
+But one overlooked issue affecting the lives of many employed workers is that although they currently have jobs, they live in constant fear of losing their jobs.

 WHAT IS JOB INSECURITY?